Whistleblower Policy

 • negligence;

-• unlawful or corrupt use of School funds;
+• unlawful or corrupt use of the School’s funds;

 If a disclosure is not about a disclosable matter, it will not qualify for whistleblower protection under the Corporations Act.